Empirical Probability Examples

 1. Define empirical probability.

-2. How one can compute empirical probability, write the formula of empirical probability.
+2. How can one compute empirical probability?
+Write the formula of empirical probability.

 3. Give real-life examples of empirical/ experimental probability.